-First prize of the jury, prize of the audience, music prize of the Rotary Club Bonn and a year’s scholarship from the German Foundation of Musical Life: This is the impressive result of cellist Valentino Worlitzsch at the German Music Competition 2016 in Bonn.
+First prize, the audience prize, the music prize of the Bonn Rotary Club and a one-year scholarship from the German Foundation for Musical Life are the impressive results of cellist Valentino Worlitzsch’s participation in the 2016 German Music Competition in Bonn.

-By now he has earned many national and international awards.
-Besides receiving first prize at the German Music Competition, he was given first prize and two special prizes at the International Music Competition ‘Pacem in terris’, Bayreuth, as well as attaining special prizes at the Grand Prix Emanuel Feuermann, Berlin, and at the Leoš Janácek International Competition, Brno.
-Furthermore, he became semi-finalist at the ARD International Music Competition in Munich as well as at the prestigious International Tchaikovsky Competition in St. Petersburg and was honoured as best competitor ex aequo at the Pierre Fournier Award in London.
+Since then, he has amassed numerous national and international awards.
+In addition to receiving first prize at the German Music Competition, he won first prize and two special awards at the International Music Competition ‘Pacem in terris’ in Bayreuth and second prize and the audience award at the ‘Ton und Erklärung’ Competition.
+He was awarded special prizes at the Grand Prix Emanuel Feuermann in Berlin and at the Leoš Janácek International Competition in Brno.
+Furthermore, he was a semi-finalist at the ARD International Music Competition in Munich as well as at the prestigious International Tchaikovsky Competition in St. Petersburg and at the International Queen Elisabeth Competition in Brussels and was distinguished as the best participant ex aequo at the Pierre Fournier Award in London.

-Further inspiration came through masterclasses and lessons with Wolfgang Boettcher, László Fenyő, David Geringas, Frans Helmerson, Jens Peter Maintz, Johannes Moser, Philippe Muller and Wen-Sinn Yang.
+He was further inspired through master classes and lessons with Wolfgang Boettcher, László Fenyő, David Geringas, Frans Helmerson, Laurence Lesser, Jens Peter Maintz, Johannes Moser, Philippe Muller and Wen-Sinn Yang.